Investengine - Home

 3. Definition

-A conflict of interest is a situation in which someone in a position of trust to the client has competing professional or personal interests.
-Such competing interests can make it difficult for individuals to fulfil their duties to their clients impartially.
+A conflict of interest is a situation in which someone in a position of trust to the client, or the business, has competing professional or personal interests.
+Such competing interests can make it difficult for individuals to fulfil their duties to the business or its clients impartially.
 A conflict of interest may exist even if no unethical or improper act results from it.

 Conflicts of interest arise in the course of providing a service to a client, the firm or its employees:

-• Are likely make a financial gain or avoid a loss at the expense of the client.
+• Are likely to make a financial gain or avoid a loss at the expense of the client or the business.

-• Have an interest in the outcome of the service provided which is distinct from the client’s interest.
+• Have an interest in the outcome of the service provided which is distinct from the client’s or the firm’s interest.

 • Have a financial or other incentive to favour the interests of another client over the interests of the client.